-A child Branch is a Branch made from another Branch of Master.
+A child branch is a branch made from another branch of main.

 Child Branches allow two people to collaborate on one idea.
 Let’s say we have two designers, Alex and Riley.
 Alex has created a Branch called “🏝️ Home screen exploration” to explore a new layout for the home screen of the app.
 Alex gets into a great conversation with Riley about their designs, and Riley has a great new card component they have been working on that Alex would love to use.
 Riley creates a Branch off of “ 🏝️Home screen exploration” called “Adding card component to Home screen exploration.”

-Any time Alex makes a change to their Branch, Riley will get updated and can pull in.
+Any time Alex makes a change to their branch, Riley will get updated and can pull in.
 When Alex has approved Riley’s card component, Riley can merge into “🏝️Home screen exploration.”
-If Alex merges their Branch into Master before Riley merges their Branch into Alex’s, then the “Adding card component to Home screen exploration” Branch will go to the top level with the other Branches.
+If Alex merges their branch into main before Riley merges their branch into Alex’s, then the “Adding card component to Home screen exploration” Branch will go to the top level with the other Branches.

-Another way to use child Branches is to create a Branch for a specific release.
-Then, all designers working on that Branch can create a child Branch from that release Branch, make any changes, and merge into the parent Branch.
-When the release has been approved and run through QA, the release Branch gets merged back into Master.
+Another way to use child branches is to create a branch for a specific release.
+Then, all designers working on that branch can create a child branch from that release branch, make any changes, and merge into the parent branch.
+When the release has been approved and run through QA, the release branch gets merged back into main.

-If a parent Branch is merged into Master before the child Branch is ready, it will become a parent Branch.
+Abstract tip: If a parent Branch is merged into Main before the child Branch is ready, it will become a parent Branch.

 It’s also helpful to add links to your prototype, research that supports your design, and any other documentation.
 These resources provide context to any stakeholders or designers working on other projects.